Eco-Community Volunteering — Řecko

 Popis dobrovolnické příležitosti:

-📅 Dates: 3 April – 4 May 2025
+📅 Dates: 20 July – 28 August 2025

 📍 Location: Hopeland educational eco-community, Greece

-🎯 Infoletter bit.ly/GAiA25_info
+🎯 Infoletter bit.ly/G51_info

 The project centers on hands-on work to enhance the space, improve sustainability practices, connect with the local community, and create meaningful exchanges.
 Volunteers will experience living and working together in a communal setting, embracing the challenges and opportunities that come with it.

-✍️ Application form bit.ly/GAiA25_apply
+✍️ Application form bit.ly/G51_apply

-Live for a month at Hopeland, an educational eco-community in southern Greece.
+Live for 5 weeks at Hopeland, an educational eco-community in southern Greece.
 Join 15 volunteers from across Europe and get the full Hopeland experience, guided and supported by the crew.
 Roll up your sleeves, unleash your creativity, and dive into hands-on work to enhance the space, improve sustainability practices, and contribute to the growth of the project.
 Experience living and working together in a communal setting, embracing the challenges and opportunities that come with it.
 All while picking up new skills, making meaningful connections, and finding joy along the way!

 About Hopeland: